Electron configuration: Shells and subshells

 Electron configuration was first conceived under the Bohr model of the atom, and it is still common to speak of shells and subshells despite the advances in understanding of the quantum-mechanical nature of electrons.

-An electron shell is the set of allowed states that share the same principal quantum number, n (the number before the letter in the orbital label), that electrons may occupy.
+An electron shell is the set of allowed states that share the same principal quantum number, n, that electrons may occupy.
+In each term of an electron configuration, n is the positive integer that precedes each orbital letter (e.g. helium's electron configuration is 1s2, therefore n = 1, and the orbital contains two electrons).
 An atom's nth electron shell can accommodate 2n2 electrons.
-For example, the first shell can accommodate 2 electrons, the second shell 8 electrons, the third shell 18 electrons and so on.
-The factor of two arises because the allowed states are doubled due to electron spin—each atomic orbital admits up to two otherwise identical electrons with opposite spin, one with a spin + (usually denoted by an up-arrow) and one with a spin of − (with a down-arrow).
+For example, the first shell can accommodate two electrons, the second shell eight electrons, the third shell eighteen, and so on.
+The factor of two arises because the number of allowed states doubles with each successive shell due to electron spin—each atomic orbital admits up to two otherwise identical electrons with opposite spin, one with a spin + (usually denoted by an up-arrow) and one with a spin of − (with a down-arrow).

 A subshell is the set of states defined by a common azimuthal quantum number, l, within a shell.
 The value of l is in the range from 0 to n − 1.
 The values l = 0, 1, 2, 3 correspond to the s, p, d, and f labels, respectively.
 For example, the 3d subshell has n = 3 and l = 2.
 The maximum number of electrons that can be placed in a subshell is given by 2(2l + 1).
-This gives two electrons in an s subshell, six electrons in a p subshell, ten electrons in a d subshell and fourteen electrons in an f subshell.
+This gives two electrons in an s subshell, six electrons in a p subshell, and ten electrons in a d subshell.

 The numbers of electrons that can occupy each shell and each subshell arise from the equations of quantum mechanics, in particular the Pauli exclusion principle, which states that no two electrons in the same atom can have the same values of the four quantum numbers.

+Exhaustive technical details about the complete quantum mechanical theory of atomic spectra and structure can be found and studied in the basic book of Robert D. Cowan.